Enhanced Graphics Adapter: Hardware design

-The original IBM EGA was an 8-bit PC ISA card with 64 KB of onboard RAM.
-An optional daughter-board (the Graphics Memory Expansion Card) provided a minimum of 64 KB additional RAM, and up to 192 KB if fully populated with the Graphics Memory Module Kit.
+The original IBM EGA is an 8-bit PC ISA card with 64 KB of onboard RAM.
+An optional daughter-board (the Graphics Memory Expansion Card) provides a minimum of 64 KB additional RAM, and up to 192 KB if fully populated with the Graphics Memory Module Kit.
 Without these upgrades, the card would be limited to four colors in 640 × 350 mode.

-Output was via direct-drive RGB, as with the CGA, but no composite video output was included.
-MDA and CGA monitors could be driven, as well as newly released enhanced color monitors for use specifically with EGA.
+Output is via direct-drive RGB, as with the CGA, but no composite video output is included.
+MDA and CGA monitors can be driven, as well as newly released enhanced color monitors for use specifically with EGA.

-EGA-specific monitors used a dual-sync design which could switch from the 15.7 kHz of 200-line modes to 21.8 kHz for 350-line modes.
+EGA-specific monitors use a dual-sync design which can switch from the 15.7 kHz of 200-line modes to 21.8 kHz for 350-line modes.